oe/sourcetree-alfred-workflow/README.md

    4. `webstorm` for WebStorm
    5. `idea` for IntelliJ IDEA

+   Tips:
-   Tips: if your preferred editor not available in CLI, make sure you've append it's binary file's directory to the `PATH`
+   1. If your preferred editor not available in CLI, make sure you've append it's binary file's directory to the `PATH`
+   2. You may need to authorize Alfred to access the folders containing the repos., see [here](https://www.alfredapp.com/help/getting-started/permissions/)

 5. click `save` button to save variable settings
 6. click the bug 🐞 icon in the top right to show the debug log